dNamiLab/dNami/README.md

 ```bash
 make html
 ```
-After building the documentation the *_build/html* directory should contain the index.html.
+After building the documentation the *_build/html* directory should contain the index.html startpage.

 ### Extending the documentation